 11. Pay your bills on time

 Keeping tabs on your bills shows that you are financially literate; do not allow bills to accumulate and pay them when they are due.
 There is so much you can do on the Mintyn app, pay your electricity bills, GoTV/DsTV subscription, buy airtime, and so much more.
-You can set reminders on phone or email so that you do not miss any bills.
+You can set reminders on your phone or email so that you do not miss any bills.

 Debt Management

-Effective debt management is critical for financial wellbeing.
+Effective debt management is critical for financial well-being.
 Borrowing is good, but it must be done responsibly and strategically.
 You must have a loan repayment plan.
 Individuals can regain control of their financial situations by receiving actionable advice on avoiding excessive debts and addressing existing liabilities.

 Reduce spending and increase repayments in your budget to stay on top of debt.
 Create a debt-reduction strategy, such as repaying the loan with the highest interest rate first.
 If you have too much debt, contact your creditors to renegotiate terms of repayment and consolidate loans.